Alfred, Duke of Saxe-Coburg and Gotha: Financial settlement

+Consequently the couple's income at the time of their marriage was approximately £51,500 annually, exclusive of Maria's private 600,000-rouble fortune.
+By the early 20th century fluctuations in the exchange rate between the Russian Rouble and British Pound had reduced Maria's 170,000-rouble Russian annuity to the equivalent of approximately £17,500.

+The marriage treaty also specified that Maria was at liberty to make any contribution to the couple’s household expenses as she pleased, but that the debts and obligations of their household would not be common to them both.
+If Maria predeceased Alfred leaving children, her marriage portion and private fortune would be appropriated for their benefit.
+If she predeceased him without children, Alfred would receive a lump sum of 250,000 roubles (£75,000) from the 'ordinary' marriage settlement, and would enjoy from the remaining portion of the ordinary settlement during his lifetime, after which it would revert to the Emperor of Russia.
+The “special” marriage portion would revert to the Emperor immediately if there were no children.

 Flag rank

 Alfred was stationed in Malta for several years and his third child, Victoria Melita, was born there in 1876.
-Promoted rear-admiral on 30 December 1878, he became admiral superintendent of naval reserves, with his flag in the corvette HMS Penelope in November 1879.
-Promoted to vice-admiral on 10 November 1882, he was given command of the Channel Squadron, with his flag in the armoured ship HMS Minotaur, in December 1883.
-He became Commander-in-Chief, Mediterranean Fleet, with his flag in the armoured ship HMS Alexandra, in March 1886, and having been promoted to admiral on 18 October 1887, he went on to be Commander-in-Chief, Plymouth in August 1890.
+Alfred's last command prior to promotion to flag rank would be as captain of HMS Black Prince in 1878, when he represented the Crown during the installation of John Campbell, Marquess of Lorne, as Governor General of Canada.
+Alfred was subsequently promoted rear-admiral upon his return to London and relief on 30 December 1878, becoming admiral superintendent of naval reserves, raising his flag aboard the corvette HMS Penelope in November 1879.
+Promoted to vice-admiral on 10 November 1882, he was given command of the Channel Squadron, with his flag aboard the armoured ship HMS Minotaur, in December 1883.
+He became Commander-in-Chief, Mediterranean Fleet, with his flag aboard the armoured ship HMS Alexandra, in March 1886, and having been promoted to admiral on 18 October 1887, he went on to be Commander-in-Chief, Plymouth in August 1890.
 He was promoted to Admiral of the Fleet on 3 June 1893.